-Contract Type: Fixed Fee

-Place of Performance: Kapa'au, Hawaii

-Current Value: \$6,000,000
+Place of Performance: Kapa'au, Hawaii Current Value: \$6,000,000

-Purpose: Mason Architects began this project with a detailed study of 26 buildings within the Bond s are at the former Bond Girls' School.
-MAI prepared exterior

-renovation drawings.
-Work was concerning the Contemplative Education properties and the former Bond Gins' School.
-MAT prepared extensor pompleted in 2006.
-MAI then prepared plans to convert the site to Center.
-Permit awarded but work stopped due to financial collapse plans which are now in the Awaiting Permit Stage.
+Purpose: Mason Architects began this project with a detailed study of 26 buildings within the Bond complex.
+Seven of those facilities are at the former Bond Girls' School.
+MAI prepared exterior renovation drawings.
+Work was completed in 2006.
+MAI then prepared plans to convert the site to house the Contemplative Education Center.
+Permit awarded but work stopped due to financial collapse in 2008.
+Completed revisions to the plans which are now in the Awaiting Permit Stage.

-Major Deliverables: Renovation Pl ans
+Major Deliverables: Renovation Plans